- Home

 The nervous system plays a central role in our physical response to stress by generating what’s known as our fight or flight response.

-While experiencing some stress can be beneficial (for example, it’s been linked with improved immunity and cognitive function), chronic stress can negatively impact our health, and our nervous system.
+While experiencing some stress can be beneficial (for example, it’s been linked with improved immunity and cognitive function), chronic stress can negatively impact our health, including the nervous system.

 This study found that chronic stress led to the degradation of the brain cells that regulate neural communication (astrocytes).
 This is because, when under stress, astrocytes shrink away from synapses (the structures that allow information to pass from cell to cell via neurotransmitters), which disrupts communication between nerve cells.